del

 With proper screen reader settings, users will hear something like:

-• <ins> - Companion element for inserted/added text (use together for edits)
+• <ins> — Companion element for inserted text (use together for document revisions)